realworldocaml/book/book/platform/README.md

 The line above is the version of the syntax used in your build files, and not the actual version of the Dune binary.
-One of the nicest features of dune is that it is forwards-compatible with older metadata --- by defining the version of the dune language that you are using, _future_ versions of dune will do their best to emulate the current behaviour until you chose to upgrade your project.
+One of the nicest features of dune is that it is forwards-compatible with older metadata.
+By defining the version of the dune language that you are currently using, _future_ versions of dune will do their best to emulate the current behaviour until you chose to upgrade your project.

+After the version information above, the `dune-project` file defines other useful project metadata.

 ```scheme
 (name hello)